jalbright/git-kata/README.md

 We'll start by initializing a repository and making a commit.

-    mkdir conflicts # make a directory for the first repository cd conflicts # navigate into the directory touch file01 # make a file
+    mkdir conflicts # make a directory for the repository cd conflicts # navigate into the directory touch file01 # make a file
     echo "Hello, World" > file01 # put some text into the file